 What is the difference between baking soda and baking powder?

-Baking soda is best known as a cooking ingredient, and will be found in recipes that also include an acidic ingredient like vinegar, yoghurt or milk.
+Bicarbonate of soda is a leavening agent used in baking to help cakes, muffins and breads rise by producing bubbles of carbon dioxide.
+It's usually found in recipes that also include an acidic ingredient like vinegar, yoghurt or milk, which helps activate it.
 Examples may include buttermilk scones and soda bread.

 Some people swear by using a cup of baking soda in the bath to soothe skin irritations and soften the skin, while making a paste of water and baking soda is said to be an effective salve to help relieve insect bites.